cerfacs-globc/icclim/doc/source/dev/percentile_bootstrap.rst

   seconds; maximum absolute difference ``0``.

 So the robust statement is that the fast path bounds memory and avoids giant dask graphs.
-It is much faster than the reliable safe tiled fallback, but it is not guaranteed to beat the old graph path on cases where that graph path happens to complete.
+It is much faster than the reliable exact tiled fallback, but it is not guaranteed to beat the old graph path on cases where that graph path happens to complete.